 GIC’s risk management objectives are to ensure that:

 The GIC Board provides ultimate risk oversight.
-It is responsible for determining GIC’s risk appetite in conjunction with investment objectives.
+The Board approves the Policy Portfolio which is constructed with our Client’s long-term real return objective and risk tolerance in mind.
+Deviation of asset allocation exposure from policy benchmarks is constrained by a set of operating bands around the Policy Portfolio’s target weights.
+In addition, the GIC Board sets an active risk budget to limit the risk arising from the deviation of the Active Portfolio from the Policy Portfolio.
 The GIC Board is supported by the Board Risk Committee, which advises the Board on risk matters.
 The Board Risk Committee sets the overall direction of risk management policies and practices in GIC.
 In addition, it reviews significant risk issues arising from GIC’s operations and investments.

 The Group Executive Committee is the highest management body in GIC.
 It deliberates on investment and risk issues before they are submitted to relevant board committees.
 It is also the forum that assesses and makes determinations on fiduciary risk and reputational risk issues.